swiftlang/swift-evolution/proposals/0019-package-manager-testing.md

-It is desirable to sometimes specify to only build specific tests, the command line for this will fall out of future work that allows specification of targets that `swift build` should speficially build in isolation.
+It is desirable to sometimes specify to only build specific tests, the command line for this will fall out of future work that allows specification of targets that `swift build` should specifically build in isolation.

 ---